Sitting on the outer fringes of the Mu Koh Lanta Marine Park, Hin Daeng & Hin Muang form two of the most famous dive sites in Thailand.

 Between the months of November and May, Manta Rays are often found around here and you might even come eye-to-eye with the gentle giant, the Whale Shark, which is spotted several times a year at this site.

-It has to been taken into consideration that these dive sites are in open sea and therefore sensitive to weather conditions (such as currents and waves).
+It has to been taken into consideration that these dive sites are in open sea and therefore sensitive to weather and sea conditions (such as currents and waves).
 These same weather conditions make these sites a perfect feeding ground for Manta Rays, Whale Sharks and all kind of fish, but make them less suitable for beginner divers or snorkelers.